jonasek369/Plane-Game/README.md

 ## Known issues (and status)
 - [x] on window resize player is not centered
 - [x] bullets deal more damage (because they aren't deleted after hitting someone)
+- [ ] weird glitch that instantly kills you after one hit of an enemy bullet could not figure this out